Salesforce CTI vs Dialpad App

 Only works with related records.
 New objects must be made in Salesforce.

-Retroactive Call logging
+Retroactive Call Logging

 No, if the call isn’t matched in CTI.